 When you think of a person doing science, doing research, doing an experiment, what images pop into your mind?

-Has movies and television shaped your view of science and of experiments?
+Have film and television shaped your view of science and of experiments?

 Hey, I feel a research question coming on.
 We could research that.